12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 12. Faust Suggests Abuse is Easy to Fix

 Faust implies that an abused spouse can simply tell a chronically abusive, neglectful, or addicted partner to snap out of it and start behaving “for the sake of the kids.”
 Really?
 A little “professional help and accountability” (p.
 111) is all it takes?
 Voilá!
-Why didn’t anyone tell the millions of victims who have begged, pleaded, prayed, counseled, confronted, fasted, forgiven, and tried every “biblical marriage restoration plan” known to man?
+Why didn’t anyone tell the millions of domestic violence and infidelity survivors who have begged, pleaded, prayed, counseled, confronted, fasted, forgiven, and tried every “biblical marriage restoration plan” known to man?

 This isn’t wisdom.
 It’s wishful thinking.
 A person in church ministry ought to be a realist—especially when lives are at stake.
 It is nearly delusional and profoundly irresponsible to imply that entrenched patterns of abuse, betrayal, and addiction can be fixed with a bit of counseling and some accountability.
 That kind of messaging doesn’t protect victims; it sets them up to stay longer, endure more, and blame themselves when the abuser doesn’t change.